5 Surprising Things That Affect Your Singing Voice

 Overall if you take anything from this, the key factor is leading a healthy, active lifestyle.
 If you’re paying attention to what you are putting in your body and getting enough exercise and rest, you will be better prepared to practice, rehearse, and perform.
 Making healthy choices and getting instruction from a qualified vocal coach will undoubtedly help to keep your voice leaving audiences amazed, night after night.

-Tyler J. teaches multiple styles of singing and guitar via online lessons.
-He recently earned a Master of Music in Commercial Music from California State University Los Angeles and can also help students with composition, music recording, and audio engineering.
+About the Author: Tyler J. teaches multiple styles of singing via online lessons.
+He recently earned a Master’s in Commercial Music and is experienced in composition, music recording, and audio engineering.
 Learn more about Tyler here!